 Bolzano Christmas Market (November 27, 2020–January 6, 2021; CANCELED)

-The town of Bolzano, in Trentino-Alto Adige in South Tyrol, bordering with Switzerland and Austria, hosts a Christmas Market famous all over Italy.
+The town of Bolzano in Trentino-Alto Adige in South Tyrol, bordering Switzerland and Austria, hosts a Christmas Market famous all over Italy.
 With the picturesque snow-capped Rosengarten Dolomites surrounding the medieval town, it's hard to imagine a better Christmas destination.
 Bolzano Christmas Market (Bozner Christkindlmarkt) is brightly decorated with traditional garlands and lights.
-The scents of pine, roast chestnuts and spices fill the streets.
+The scents of pine, roast chestnuts, and spices fill the streets.

-Held at Piazza Walher, Bolzano Christmas market offers handmade wood and glass gifts, ceramics and seasonal treats.
+Held at Piazza Walther, Bolzano Christmas market offers handmade wood and glass gifts, ceramics, and seasonal treats.

 The town of Pordenone in the Friuli-Venezia Giulia region features a large Christmas market with concerts, shows, and games during the whole season.
-Check out the life-size nativity scene with hand-carved wooden statues and other attractions.
-Other famous Italian Christmas Markets include Turin, Milan, Florence, and Verona.
+Check out the life-size nativity scene with hand-carved wooden statues and other attractions on Piazza XX Settembre and Corso Garibaldi in Pordenone.